maehr/chr2025-seeing-history-unseen/paper/paper.md

     metadata,
     disability justice
   ]
+# OLD ABSTRACT BEFORE REWORK:
-abstract: |
+# abstract: |
-  Digital archives promised to democratize access to cultural heritage, yet a significant portion of visual historical content remains inaccessible to blind and low-vision readers.
+#   Digital archives promised to democratize access to cultural heritage, yet a significant portion of visual historical content remains inaccessible to blind and low-vision readers.
 This short paper explores the feasibility, accuracy, and ethics of using state-of-the-art vision-language models to generate WCAG- and WAI-compliant alt-text for a heterogeneous digital heritage collection.
 We combine computational experiments with qualitative evaluation to develop a framework for responsible AI-assisted accessibility in the humanities.
+abstract: |
+  Digital heritage platforms still exclude blind and low-vision users because most images lack WCAG-compliant alternative text.
+We study whether current vision–language models (VLMs) can act as accessibility assistants for heterogeneous historical collections and how to integrate them responsibly into curatorial workflows.
+We define feasibility as three observables: coverage (share of images yielding non-empty, non-refusal alt text on first pass), throughput (images/hour under realistic batching), and unit cost (CHF per alt text via API).
+We demonstrate feasibility on a curated subset with before/after exemplars and a compliance heuristic that checks image-type handling for complex images, length bounds, banned lead-ins, and treatment of visible text.
+  To assess relative quality, we avoid absolute “accuracy” scores and instead run expert pairwise comparisons across four VLMs (2AFC per image).
+We estimate model strengths using a Bradley–Terry model with confidence intervals, report slices by era and type, and quantify inter-rater reliability via Kendall’s W. Targeted objective checks—metadata consistency, text-image handling, and a hallucination audit—are outlined as extensible future modules.
+  For ethics and governance, we propose case-based audits on sensitive content (people, slurs, colonial scenes, funerary objects) to derive editorial rules on elision, quotation, identity labels, and deferral to long descriptions.
+We release an open benchmark with images or links, metadata, prompts, seeds, raw model outputs, pairwise judgements, and a cost–quality frontier to guide GLAM adoption.
+Registered uncertainties include external validity beyond Basel, direct utility for blind users, safety refusals, and cross-language transfer; each maps to a concrete next step.
+Results provide an empirical baseline and a reproducible workflow for AI-assisted accessibility in the humanities.
 bibliography: bibliography.bib
 ---